 Mary Flo and Megan travel around the country speaking about this topic, but they wanted to reach even more young parents.
 So they have created a wonderful video series on their website in which they go into detail about the above and more and give specific strategies and words.
 For example, how to answer the dreaded “How did that baby get into that lady’s tummy?” question.

-All six videos are short, so won’t take up a lot of your time, but still equip you to teach your pre-schoolers and elementary-aged children about these important things.
+All of the videos are short, so won’t take up a lot of your time, but still equip you to teach your pre-schoolers and elementary-aged children about these important things.

-To watch the videos, sign up for an annual membership ($25).
+To watch the videos, you simply sign up on their website for $79, but you can save $30 right now with the code “BBDSG”.
 You will have access to watch the videos anytime.
 You can listen to them while you go on a walk or wait in the carpool line.
 And you can even watch the video series with your husband so you can both get on the same page about this issue, whatever that page may be.
 Each video comes with a helpful discussion guide that you can easily pull up on your phone to help you along the way.

 If you’ve seen Mary Flo or Megan speak in person and wanted to share their rich message with friends, this is a great way to now do so!
 Forward along this post via email or share this post on Facebook (link below).
 And please share if there “talk” has impacted the way you deal with the “birds and the bees” at home.